friendly-traceback/docs/docs/_sources/tracebacks_en_3.8.rst.txt

     Perhaps you forgot to import `unicodedata` which is found in Python's standard library.

-    `unicodedata` is a name found in module `stringprep`.
-    Perhaps you forgot to write

-        from stringprep import unicodedata

     Exception raised on line `135` of file 'TESTS:\runtime\test_name_error.py'.